DSGT-DLP/Deep-Learning-Playground/README.md

 Have the following installed first:

 1. [Node.js v20 via NVM](https://github.com/nvm-sh/nvm#installing-and-updating) (Install nvm first, and then install node & npm using nvm)
-1. [Yarn 1.x](https://classic.yarnpkg.com/lang/en/docs/install) (Must be installed after npm.
-May upgrade to Yarn Modern in the future, keep an eye out for that!)
 1. [Mamba](https://github.com/conda-forge/miniforge#miniforge) (Make sure to install using the Miniforge distribution.
 On windows, remember to check the box that says that it will add mamba to path)
 1. [pip](https://pip.pypa.io/en/stable/installation/) (Is also automatically installed with Python via Python's installer, make sure this version of pip is installed globally)
 1. [dlp-cli](https://github.com/DSGT-DLP/dlp-cli#readme) (We have our own cli!)